Quadratic Assignment on Dirac

 {#simple-example}

-This first example is a synthetic problem with a five facilities and five locations.
+This first example is a synthetic problem with five facilities and five locations.
 The first consideration is the planned flow between the facilities.
 The table below shows the quantity of material planned to be moved from one facility to the other.
-Facility 1 sends to facilities 2, 3 and 5.
-Facilites 2 and 3 send to facilities 4 and 5.
-Facility 4 doesn't send to any other faciilty and facility 5 sends one unit to facility 4.
+Facility 1 sends to facilities 2, 3, and 5.
+Facilities 2 and 3 send to facilities 4 and 5.
+Facility 4 doesn't send to any other facility and facility 5 sends one unit to facility 4.

 Source Facility / Destination FacilityFacility 1Facility 2Faclity 3Facility 4Facility 5